 You may only offset your own net income and losses in determining the amount to report on this line.
-If married and you both have income or losses in this class, see Reporting Income, Gains, and Losses on Lines 4, 5, and 6 Only on page 11.
+If married and you both have income (losses) in this class, see REPORTING INCOME, GAINS AND LOSSES ON LINES 4, 5, AND 6 on page 13.
 If you realize a total net loss, fill in the oval next to Line 6 on your PA-40.

 CAUTION: Generally, PA follows IRC section 280A if you rent or lease your property, but do not intend to realize a profit.
 Therefore, you may only deduct your rental expenses up to your rental income, and you may not use a loss.
-If you rent or lease your property to realize a profit, read the description of Rents or Net Profit from the Operation of a Business below to determine if you have a business activity that you should report on PA Schedule C.
+If you rent or lease your property to realize a profit, read the description of Rental Income (Loss) on Line 6 or Net Profit (Loss) on Line 4 below to determine if you have a business activity that you should report on PA Schedule C.